-How to Take Title
+How to take title

-Also consider what happens in the unlikely event that one owner passes away.
-That can wrap the surviving owner in legal spider webs.
+Also, consider what happens in the unlikely event that one owner passes away.
+That can wrap the surviving owner in legal spiderwebs.

 As Realtor.com explains, when each co-owner has an equal share of the home, the official status is known as “joint tenants with right of survivorship” (JTWROS).
 That’s another way of saying that title is held between all co-owners.
 If a co-owner dies, their share goes to the other owners.

 There are no lending rules against purchasing a home with someone who is not your spouse or family.
 Some common relationships that co-own a house together are as follows.

-- An adult child buying with his or her father, mother, or step-parent.
+- An adult child buying with his or her father, mother, or step-parent

-- Co-ownership with a fiancé, fiancée, boyfriend, girlfriend, or partner.
+- Co-ownership with a fiancé, fiancée, boyfriend, girlfriend, or partner

-- Two individuals owning an investment property together.
+- Two individuals owning an investment property together

-- Two or more families buying a large home to live in together.
+- Two or more families buying a large home to live in together

-Qualifying for a Shared Mortgage Loan
+Qualifying for a shared mortgage loan

 For example, there could be different percentages of ownership, and therefore, that might affect how the loan is paid back.
 In the case of an unmarried couple that breaks up, how will that work?
 In other words, it’s a good idea to really have a plan in place that’s outlined in writing before you move forward with such a transaction.

-In home sharing situations, Venable says most borrowers seek fixed rate conforming loans.
+In home-sharing situations, Venable says most borrowers seek fixed-rate conforming loans.
 “Most people like the longer-term stability over time, especially now because rates are so low,” he says.
-In some situations in which the parties know they don’t plan to stay in the home for a long time, they might choose an adjustable rate mortgage for five, seven, or 10 years.
+In some situations in which the parties know they don’t plan to stay in the home for a long time, they might choose an adjustable-rate mortgage for five, seven, or 10 years.